 It is all about flexibility when you suffer from chronic pain.
 Of course, this can mean flexible hours and working location but what about changing your idea of work altogether?
 The Creative person with chronic pain uses their talents, technology or their resources to earn an income.
 Have a knack for sewing?
 Knowledge that people need?
 A spare room to rent or a car you hardly use?
 Maybe it’s time you became a Creative chronic pain person who makes money from home and can rest when you need.

 10 creative ways to make money while at home with chronic pain:

 - Create an item to sell online

 - Care for other’s pets

 Mystery shopper is not on our list.
 I signed up for mystery shopping when we lived in the UK and I made £8 in three days.
-I could have found more money on the sidewalk in three days.
+I probably could have found more money on the sidewalk in three days if I looked.

 Every few months grab your partner or a friend and revaluate your budget, hours of work, your relationships, family life, therapies and medication.
 You do not need to feel stuck in your work situation, we are already stuck enough in this crazy world of pain.
 Looking for more tips?
 Sign up now for free to The Chronic Pain Couple Community, we love meeting new people!

 The Chronic Pain Couple